aplteam/Cider/docs/Cider-User-Guide.md

 [^load_tatin_pkgs]: Strictly speaking only references to the packages are injected into your application or tool.
 The actual packages are loaded into either `#._tatin` or `⎕SE._tatin`

 [^winonly]: At the time of writing (July 2022) this works under Windows but not on other operating systems.
-However, Dyalog plans to implement this feature on all platform.
+However, Dyalog plans to implement this feature on all platforms.

 ## Misc